bencrannich/notes/NetBooting Compute Modules from Container Images.md

 env save
 ```

-If run execute the `reset` command, the CM will reboot itself, and then immediately fail because the DHCP server hasn't been configured properly.
+If you execute the `reset` command, the CM will reboot itself, and then immediately fail because the DHCP server hasn't been configured properly.
 It won't by default retry.

 U-Boot uses the DHCP `next-server` address as the TFTP server, accomplished via the following for ISC DHCP server:—